Jenny-Lim/IASC-1P04/README.md

 # Jenny

-For the Twine games I'm making for IASC-1P04.
+For the Twine games I'm making.

 ## Playtest
 Playtest my game [not here!]